RateMyDIY/Docs/Architecture.md

 * React/Apollo
   * What problems does this solution solve for this specific project?
       * It provides a flexible framework with state management and routing for our application and allows us to use all the best features of React JS to interact with the DOM.
+  * What are the drawbacks of using this solution over alternatives?

 What problems does this solution solve for this specific project?